apache/iotdb/docs/SystemDesign/1-TsFile/2-Format.md

 #### 1.2.2 Data

-The content of a TsFile file can be divided as two parts: data and metadata.
+The content of a TsFile file can be divided as two parts: data (Chunk) and metadata (XXMetadata).
 There is a byte `0x02` as the marker between data and metadata.

 The data section is an array of `ChunkGroup`, each ChunkGroup represents a *device*.